Shutter Hardware 101

 Let’s take a quick look at the most common installations.

-This is a traditional way to mount shutters that is becoming less common as new construction will often not have a recessed cavity for the shutter to sit in.
+This is a traditional way to mount shutters where the shutter sits inside the window cavity, flush with the surface of the structure.
+This is becoming less common as new construction will often not have a recessed cavity for the shutter to sit in.
 It is very important that the shutters are made to the correct height, width and thickness when using this style as they must sit inside the window cavity.
 If using a shutter bolt extra room must be allowed so the hardware does not touch the glass.
-The hinges are visible when the shutters are closed.

 Other things to keep in mind when mounting your shutters with pintles and hinges is the reveal of the hinge and the diameter of the pintle pin.

 The reveal is how much of a difference in left/right placement the edge of the shutter will travel when open versus closed.
-All Lynn Cove ‘Suffolk’ hinges have a 1-1/2” reveal.
-All Lynn Cove ‘New York’ hinges have a 1-1/4” reveal.
+All Lynn Cove ‘Suffolk’ Hinges have a 1-1/2” reveal.
+All Lynn Cove ‘New York’ Hinges have a 1-1/8” reveal.